TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 ```

 ### close
-Disconnects and stop the client from which the method is called.
+Disconnects and stops the client from which the method is called.
 ```python
 client.close()
 ```